gfpacheco/termoo/README.md

-# Getting Started with Create React App
+# Termo Infinito

+Have you ever wished that tomorrow would come faster so you could play the next word on [Termo](https://term.ooo)?

+Wish no more!
+Now you can play as many rounds as you like on [Termo Inifinito](https://gfpacheco.github.io/termo-infinito)!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts